 Rev. Sharon Wylie

-Things seem pretty bad.
-How do we keep moving forward when times are tough?
-This is the first sermon in a 10-part sermon series inspired by the book Active Hope by Chris Johnstone and Joanna Macy.
+Today, please bring a friend to church for our annual chocolate and berries service.
+This is the sixth sermon in a 10-part series inspired by the book “Active Hope” by Chris Johnstone and Joanna Macy.